 Being entrusted with the custody and supervision of the financial affairs of AMTAS.

-.
-The Treasurer is responsible for Depositing all checks within 90 days, balancing the AMTAS account, and developing a budget for the following membership year to be presented to the members of AMTAS at the first general business meeting and approved by the members at the second general business meeting.
+Depositing all checks within 90 days, balancing the AMTAS account, and developing a budget for the following membership year to be presented to the members of AMTAS at the first general business meeting and approved by the members at the second general business meeting.

 Furnishing a report of the financial standing of AMTAS any time such a report is requested by any AMTA member